cloudposse/github-action-matrix-extended/README.md

 }
 ```

-If `nested-matrices-count` input is `2` output `matrix` would be json formatted string with a following structure
+If `nested-matrices-count` input is `2` output `matrix` whould be a JSON formatted string with the following structure

 ```yaml
 {